Executive Brief

 |---|---|---|---|

 The japan crude oil market is decomposed across 4 dimensions.
-By by source / technology (solar, wind, gas, nuclear, hydro, storage), the largest segment is Middle East medium sour (Arab Light/Medium, Saudi Aramco & ADNOC term contracts) at 62%, with Middle East heavy sour (Arab Heavy, Basrah Heavy, Kuwait Export) (16%) as the next-largest cohort.
+By by source / technology (solar, wind, gas, nuclear, hydro, storage), the largest segment is Middle East medium sour (Arab Light, Arab Medium: Saudi Aramco, ADNOC) at 58%, with Middle East heavy sour (Arab Heavy, Upper Zakum, Kuwait Export) (17%) as the next-largest cohort.
 Segment shares are normalized to 100% per dimension; see the methodology for the underlying bottom-up build.

 Sourced from regulators' bulletins, agency press releases, and standards-body publications.
 Refreshed quarterly.